jisc-services/Public-Documentation/PublicationsRouter/api/API.md

 See the [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/OutgoingNotification.md) data model for more info.

 Some notifications may contain one or more **links** elements.
 In this event, this means that there is binary content associated with the notification available for download.
 Each of the links could be one of two kinds:

 1. Packaged binary content held by PubRouter on behalf of the publisher (see the next section)
 2. A proxy-URL (proxying through the Router) for public content hosted on the web by the publisher

-In either case you can issue a GET request on the URL, and receie the content.
+In either case you can issue a GET request on the URL to receive the content.

 In order to tell the difference between (1) and (2), compare the following two links: